i-like-chip/i-like-chip.github.io/posts/hello.md

 I have a back log of projects to post about as I'm currently designing a HUGE Voron 2.4 with 600x600x300mm build volume!

-Here's a couple of project highlights so far:
+### Highlights

-Amby, a character I designed, in holographic form
+This is Amby, a character I designed, in holographic form:

 ![amby-holo](./images/day-10-amby-holo.PNG)

-Spaceship scene, with animated stars
+Spaceship scene, with animated stars:

 ![scene with 10min stars](./images/day-9-10min-scene.gif)